enricomarogna/wilocate/README.md

     Wardriving with geographic map support.

 The program supports Linux and is currently under heavy development, help us to improve it and fix some bugs.
 Soon we'll publish Debian/Ubuntu packages.
 The georeferenced WiFi? data used to geocode your request was collected when Google was driving around taking pictures for StreetView?.

+Execute

+    cd wilocate
+    ./wilocate.py

+To open the menu and web browser interface.